-105. From time to time the Licensing Authority and the Police arranges training and briefing sessions to assist premises licence holders with their responsibilities to operate safe and compliant businesses.
-Recent examples include Selling Age Restricted Products, Counter Terrorism Awareness, Managing a Live Music Venue, Welfare and Vulnerability Engagement (WAVE).
+97. The Licensing Authority and the Police have arranged and will continue to facilitate, bespoke training and briefing sessions to assist premises licence holders with their responsibilities to operate safe and compliant businesses.
+Recent examples include Selling Age Restricted Products, Counter Terrorism Awareness, Live Music Venue Project, WAVE training (Welfare and Vulnerability Engagement) including Ask for Angela, to train staff to protect vulnerable customers.
 Licence holders are encouraged to attend these events so that best practice can be widely disseminated.